 Arrange a convenient time to drop off the gifts and mingle with the family you are providing for.
 If you are uncomfortable, drop them off to the organization that you are working with and let them pass the gifts along.

-Try to get your friends or family members to help with your adopted family.
+Try to get your friends or family members to help with your effort when you adopt a family for Christmas.
 Not only will pooling your money together allow you to buy more, it will be more fun for you to shop for the family if you have company.
 Ask the agency you are working with if you should wrap the presents.
 Some places rely on other local organizations, like high school students who make their contribution to the community by wrapping the gifts that you provide.
 Find out if the family needs Christmas dinner and provide it if they do.
 Be sure to ask first, because again, many organizations already have that taken care of and are just looking to you to provide gifts.